Priyadharshni2023/Aviv_Cypress_Framework/README.md

 ### Continuous Integration

-- The project should be integrated with (CircleCI, GitLab, Jenkins, or GitHub Actions) for continuous integration.
-- The automation suite is triggered on each push or pull request to the repository.
+ GitHub Actions

 ### Test Reports

-- Test reports should be generated after each test run and can be found in the `/reports` directory.
+- Test reports can be found in the `/reports` directory.

-### Issues and Challenges

-- Document any challenges faced during the automation process and how they were addressed.

-### Future Improvements

-- Highlight any improvements or optimizations considered for future iterations.

-### Bonus Points

-- You can earn bonus points for:
+Additional features:

   - Implementing parameterized tests.
   - Using environmental configurations.
   - Demonstrating knowledge of parallel test execution.

-## Good luck!

-Best regards,

-Aviv Quality Team